Click here to visit a guide to hundreds of finance links!

 First published March 20, 1997

-Now that Internet software leaders Netscape and Microsoft have both announced they will incorporate Internet "push" technology in upcoming products, it’s safe to predict it will become the next big thing on the Net.
+Now that Internet software leaders Netscape and Microsoft have both announced they will incorporate Internet "push" technology in upcoming products, its safe to predict it will become the next big thing on the Net.
 Unfortunately, just as predictably, Netscape and Microsoft are opting for different standards.

 Push is the name given to technology that allows you to specify the type of information you want from the Internet, then delivers it to your computer when you request an update.
 The more familiar pull technology requires you to visit specific Web sites and ask to view pages from each.